Gooseberry Jam Made From Wild Fruit

 - 4 cups sugar

 Wash berries, place in saucepan with water, and bring to boiling.
 Reduce heat and simmer until gooseberries are soft, approximately 15 minutes.
 Remove from heat and measure pulp (about 4 cups) add sugar and boil 7-9 minutes.
-Remove from heat, skim off foam and pour into hot, sterilized jars.
-Seal with two-piece canning lids and process in boiling water bath for 10 minutes.
+Pour jelly into hot, sterilized half-pint or pint jars to 1/4 inch of top.
+Seal with two-piece canning lids.
+Process in a boiling water bath.
+See chart below.

 - University of Saskatchewan Extension Division